-We hold twice yearly themed evidence events, where research findings are shared directly with health professionals.
+We hold twice yearly themed evidence events, where research findings are shared.
 You can read about our most recent events below:

 If you would like to be informed about future events, please contact us.

-Our last event took place in October 2018 with the theme of earlier cancer diagnosis.
+Our next event will take place in May 2019 with the theme of dementia research.

-Alongside these pre-existing newsletters the WY R&D team are in the process of developing a quarterly newsletter aimed at anyone with an interest in NHS research who signs up to our mailing list:
+Alongside these pre-existing newsletters the WY R&D team create a newsletter aimed at anyone with an interest in NHS research who signs up to our mailing list:

 The West Yorkshire R&D Team can publish or link to articles in our repository.